kasalaashif/kasalaashif/README.md

 - 👋 Hi, I’m Kasala Ashif
 - 👀 I’m interested in Algorithms, Data Structures, Java, Machine Learning, and Python for Machine Learining.
-- 🌱 I’m currently working at Toshiba Software India Private Limited and upcoming student of SUNY BUFFALO for MS CSE.
+- 🌱 I’m a Ms CSE grad student at SUNY BUFFALO.
 - 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 How to reach me: Mail me on kasalaashif@gmail.com